|Flag Type:||Town Flag|

 The Wadhurst Flag is a community flag proclaiming the unique identity of this Sussex town and its people.

-The Wadhurst Flag displays a green field evoking the town’s rural nature.
+The green field of the Wadhurst Flag evokes the town’s rural nature.

 Why not create or adopt a flag that celebrates your local identity?

 Find free design advice and information here.

 For further help and advice, please contact the Communities Vexillologist, .